julienreszka/dev-career-tips/README.md

   https://www.strava.com/
 )

+## Reduce your effort

+- [ ] Stay awake, always get proper lighting for where you work
+- [ ] Save your eyes, always use a light theme in your text editor and everywhere else.
+Dark themese are a sham.

 ## Get Peer reviews

 - [ ] [
-  Who your work to other programmers by sharing your computer screen live with Zoom (10 min) ]( https://zoom.us/support/download
+  Show your work to other programmers by sharing your computer screen live with Zoom (10 min) ]( https://zoom.us/support/download
 )